jeremy-duke-nus/python-workshop/_episodes/02-installations.md

 For example, instead of downloading a CSV of daily weather records, an application can send an HTTP GET request to the data.gov.sg API and immediately receive the latest data in JSON format.
 This makes it possible to build real‑time dashboards, mobile apps, or data‑driven services that are always up to date.

-In the codes provided in the notebooks, we will be using `python` to extract 24-hour weather forecasts made available by NEA.
+In the codes provided in the notebooks, we will be using Python to extract 24-hour weather forecasts made available by NEA.
 The API URL that we will be using is the following: [https://api-open.data.gov.sg/v2/real-time/api/twenty-four-hr-forecast?date=2025-01-01](https://api-open.data.gov.sg/v2/real-time/api/twenty-four-hr-forecast?date=2025-01-01).

 # Setting up your VSCode for working with Jupyter notebooks